on this page

 - all Australian residents

-- eligible visitors from countries we have a Reciprocal Health Care Arrangement with.
+- eligible visitors from countries we have Reciprocal Health Care Agreements with.

 A patient is eligible for a subsidised prescription if it’s: